!Let's Talk! Button

 How Do I Care For A Sighthound?

 Many sighthounds have similar care needs, some of which may be surprising.
 For instance, one may think that Greyhounds need lots and lots of activity, and are only suitable for runners.
 However, that really isn’t the case.
 Many of these pups do need some vigorous activity.
 However, once their workouts are over, they tend to become couch potatoes.
+When exercising your sighthound, it’s important to keep them on a lead for safety.
+Learn more about responsible dog walking on Dog On A Lead Day.
 There are a few other things potential owners should be aware of, such as the fact that their physiology is a bit different from that of other dogs.
 Fido’s lab results may seem a bit unusual in comparison to that of a Lab or German Shepherd.
 These dogs are also very sensitive to chemicals, and sometimes do not react well to anesthesia.
 Sighthounds also tend to get chilly quite easily.
 Ask your vet for specific care advice.

 How Do I Help Sighthounds?